 Autism is hard on the parents, too.
 You find yourself, as someone said, mourning the loss of the child you thought you’d have.
 You experience waves frustration and pain and anger with having to deal with the government, with schools, with the medical establishment.
 You regularly hit walls of frustration and of pain trying to ensure that your child has as normal a life as s/he can.

 There’s no break or time off, either.
 Being the parent of a child with autism can be a 24/7/365 job.
 You’re constantly taking care of your autistic child because they either can’t do everything for themselves or they’re not aware of the various dangers outside the home.
 Even high-functioning autistics have meltdowns where and when you least expect those meltdowns to happen, and you need to be there to calm them.
-Parent of children with autism have to put up with the stares — varying from pitying to accusing — when out in public.
-Sorry, folks, none of us can help it that we didn’t dodge a certain genetic bullet like you did …
+Parents of children with autism have to put up with the stares — varying from pitying to accusing — when out in public.
+Sorry, folks, we can't help that we didn’t dodge a certain genetic bullet like you did …

 Having a child with autism can wear you out physically, emotionally, and mentally.
 Not just by having to continually deal with your child’s affliction, but also due to the slings and arrows (often silent) of strangers.